UNESCO Cities of Literature

 Dunedin is a magnificent example of a small city that lives, breathes and connects through its people, its culture and its intense love of literature.
 Situated in the South Island of New Zealand, Dunedin has a population of approximately 120,000 people and although a rather young city in worldly terms, it is well known as a university town of excellence in research and learning, and a city where writers, books and literature thrive.

 Dunedin became New Zealand’s first UNESCO Creative City when it was awarded ‘City of Literature’ status in 2014.
-The Creative Cities Network is designed to develop international co-operation among cities and encourages partnerships that deliver on UNESCO’s global priorities of culture and development, and sustainable development.
+The UNESCO Creative Cities Network (UCCN) is designed to develop international co-operation among cities and encourages partnerships that deliver on UNESCO’s global priorities of culture and development, and sustainable development.
 There are seven different Creative City themes in the Network: folk art, gastronomy, media arts, design, film or music and literature.

 Dunedin will sustain a healthy, creative and prosperous city through celebrating and sharing a diverse and inclusive literature that connects people and place.